 The mishaps started right after we arrived.
 We planned this short vacation a month ago to get to the concert of Pompeya, a Russian indie-rock band that sings in English.
 The organization was so bad that there was a cram.
 As the gig started, soon my wife and I were squeezed between two flows of people like rye in the windmill.
 So, we had to leave and listened the rest of the show from the distance.

 For the next two days, bad luck followed us.
 Everywhere we went we encountered indifference from waiters and baristas, rudeness from people in the street, and prying eyes of random passersby.
-In all the restaurants we’ve been to the food was unsavory or cooked in some weird way.
+In all the restaurants we visited the food was unsavory or cooked in some weird way.
 For example, in one place we were served an Italian pizza with dill, and in other cafe—a waiter brought eggs Benedict that were watery.

-The city of Ufa is a nice place from an urbanist perspective: there are many parks and green cozy alleys, breathtaking landscapes, lots of old merchant houses, and unique local wooden architecture.
-But we didn’t have a chance to enjoy the city, because we didn’t feel welcomed there.
+The city of Ufa is a nice place from an urban perspective: there are many parks and green cozy alleys, breathtaking landscapes, lots of old merchant houses, and unique local wooden architecture.
+But we didn’t have a chance to enjoy the city, because we didn’t feel welcome there.

 Even though I can’t say our trip was a pleasant experience, we accepted it and tried our best to enjoy it anyway.
 As soon as we realized things weren’t going the way we wanted, we made up our minds to accept anything that would happen and live every moment as is, not trying to control the consequences of our choices.